bet4a/d3wiki/Integrating-D3-with-a-CouchDB-database-3.md

 If the import has been successful, the **sp500.csv** file in the **_attachments** folder is no longer needed.
 If you haven't done so, delete it now.

 That's it.
-Navigate to
+Now your data will be loaded from the CouchDB database.

+On your local machine, navigate to

 ```
 http://127.0.0.1:5984/d3apps3/_design/d3apps3/index.html
 ```

-Now your data will be loaded from the CouchDB database.

 You can watch the result [here](https://rengel.iriscouch.com:6984/d3apps3/_design/d3apps3/index.html).